After a successful ECG recording, you will receive one of the following information:

 - Atrial Fibrillation: AFib is the most frequent form of heart rhythm disorder, it can lead to heart failure and it is a major risk for stroke.
 AFib is a frequent condition as populations are getting older.
 High blood pressure and obesity can also lead to AFib.
 Some people who have AFib don’t know they have it and don’t have any symptoms.
 Others may experience one or more of the following symptoms: irregular heartbeat, palpitations, shortness of breath.
 If you are experiencing any symptoms or have concerns, please contact your physician.

-- Low or High Heart Rate: A heart rate under 50 bpm or over 100 bpm affects the ECG app’s ability to check for AFib.
+- Low or High Heart Rate: A heart rate under 50 bpm affects the ECG app’s ability to check for AFib.
 The recording is considered Inconclusive.

 The ECG data is analyzed to determine if it is 20-seconds long, and, if so, if either Sinus Rhythm or AFib is present, or if an Inconclusive result is warranted.
 Inconclusive ECG recordings may mean that: